argusDob/routing-example1/README.md

 IF user is logged in and leaves the site
 THEN remember the session and allow the user to access the dashboard without having to log in again

-ioannis dimitriou
-The above can be a flowchart as well ,right?
-Yes, the above pseudocode can be translated into a flowchart diagram.
-Flowcharts are a graphical representation of a process, and can be a helpful tool to visualize the steps involved in a system.

 ## Project setup
 ```
 yarn install